John Avlon: Television

+Books

 In 2010, Avlon published Wingnuts: How the Lunatic Fringe is Hijacking America about the evolution of fringe political movements and their inroads into mainstream American politics.
-Bill Clinton commented:

-Wingnuts offers a clear and comprehensive review of the forces on the outer edges of the political spectrum that shape and distort our political debate.
-Shedding more heat than light they drive frustrated alienated citizens away from the reasoned discourse that can produce real solutions to our problems.

 In 2011, Avlon co-edited the anthology Deadline Artists: America's Greatest Newspaper Columns with Jesse Angelo and Errol Louis.
 The book earned a starred review from Publishers Weekly prior to publication.
 The trio edited and published a sequel in 2012, Deadline Artists 2: Scandals, Tragedies and Triumphs.
-An opinion piece in The Washington Post described Deadline Artists as "one of the greatest collections of newspaper articles ever compiled" and saluted 'DA2' as "an equally superb sequel...may more siblings follow."

-During the 2012 presidential campaign, Avlon was among the first reporters to suggest that Rick Santorum, rather than Mitt Romney, had won the narrow Iowa caucuses (Santorum was declared the victor weeks after the election night tally favored Romney).
-In 2013, Avlon broke the news that Republican Congresswoman Michele Bachmann was under investigation by the Office of Congressional Ethics.
-The ethics investigation is thought to have contributed to her decision not to run for re-election.

 In 2017, Avlon published Washington's Farewell: The Founding Father's Warning to Future Generations.
-His publisher released the book the day that President Barack Obama gave his farewell speech.
-American historian Richard Norton Smith said:

-It's hard to tell which is more nearly perfect—John Avlon's argument or his timing.
-In the wake of a dispiriting campaign, Avlon finds in Washington's Farewell Address a stunningly topical antidote to excessive partisanship and greedy self interest.
-His book is a stake through the heart of political extremism.

-In April 2018 it was announced that Avlon was working on a book on Lincoln planned for release in 2020, focusing on the final five weeks of Lincoln's life and "his determination to reunite the nation through a radical new vision of winning the war by also winning the peace."
+In April 2018, it was announced that Avlon was working on a book on Lincoln planned for release in 2020, focusing on the final five weeks of Lincoln's life.

-Avlon's book titled Lincoln and the Fight for Peace was released in February 2021.